mamee13/mamee13/README.md

   </a>
 </p>

-I'm a 4th-year Information Systems student at Wolkite University, passionate about crafting robust web and mobile solutions.
-As a self-taught developer, I've honed my skills primarily with **Node.js** and **MongoDB**.
+I'm a 4th-year Information Systems student at Wolkite University, passionate about crafting robust backend solutions and exploring mobile development.
+As a self-taught developer, I've honed my skills primarily with **Node.js**, **MongoDB**, and am now expanding into **React Native**.

-*   🌱 I’m currently diving deeper into `[e.g., microservices, advanced NestJS, GraphQL, or a specific cloud platform]`.
+*   🌱 I’m currently diving deeper into `[e.g., advanced React Native features, state management, or a specific cloud platform]`.
-*   👯 I’m looking to collaborate on `[e.g., open-source backend projects, innovative web applications, or API development]`.
+*   👯 I’m looking to collaborate on `[e.g., open-source backend projects, innovative web/mobile applications, or API development]`.
-*   💬 Ask me about Node.js, MongoDB, backend architecture, or my journey into tech!
+*   💬 Ask me about Node.js, MongoDB, React Native, backend architecture, or my journey into tech!
-*   📫 How to reach me: [mamaru.yirga.13@gmail.com](mailto:mamaru.yirga.13@gmail.com) (or connect via socials below!)
+*   📫 How to reach me: [mamaruyirga1394@gmail.com](mailto:mamaruyirga1394@gmail.com) (or connect via socials below!)
 *   ⚡ Fun fact: `[A short, interesting fun fact about you or your interests]`

 ---